cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile with neighbors old and new, to consider our humanitarian and planetary alarm bells and how each of us might help restore a bit of sanity and safety to our increasingly wild rides around the sun.\_"
+        text: "For this is an oasis with a mission, custom-designed for we the people to linger awhile with neighbors old and new, to consider our humanitarian and planetary alarm bells and how each of us might help calm our increasingly wild and fractious rides around the sun.\_"
   -
     type: paragraph
     content: